qualminds-copilot/my-health-plan/README.md

 ## Development

-This is a demo application focused on visual presentation and navigation.
-The backend provides basic authentication and user data, while the frontend demonstrates modern React/Bootstrap UI patterns.
+This is a streamlined demo application focused on developer experience and modern UI patterns.
+The development workflow has been optimized for:

+- **Single Command Start**: Everything runs with `npm start`
+- **Auto-reload**: Both frontend and backend restart automatically on file changes
+- **Health Monitoring**: Built-in health check with database connectivity verification
+- **Cross-platform**: Works seamlessly on Windows, macOS, and Linux
+- **Modern Stack**: React frontend with Express backend and PostgreSQL database

+The application demonstrates modern React/Bootstrap UI patterns with a focus on clean architecture and developer-friendly workflows.

 Created: June 2025